 When deciding to incorporate, there are a number of threshold issues to consider.
 The following is a list of the 5 key documents you should draft and have in place when you start your corporation as they exist to help govern your corporation.
 These should be in place and ready to go before forming the corporation.

 The following are the steps required to form and organize a corporation.

 Draft Formation Documents

 Although the certificate of incorporation is the only document required to be filed in many states, there are several other documents needed to properly form and organize a corporation.
 Check with a local attorney familiar with your particular state for the actual filing requirements.
-The first step is to obtain the necessary information (such as the name of director(s) and registered agent(s)) before drafting these documents.
+The first step is to obtain the necessary information (such as the name of the director(s) and registered agent(s)) before drafting these documents.
 If the corporation is being formed in connection with a transaction, consider the availability of signatories when selecting directors and officers.
 The following documents are used to form and organize a corporation.

 Certificate of Incorporation